There’s no way around it.

 Maybe your plan is to set up a bunch of sweet niche sites or a more in-depth personal blog.
 Or perhaps you simply need a site to sell your drop-shipped products.

-This guide will show you everything you need to know to set up your first site cheaply and quickly while setting yourself up for long-term success.
+This guide will show you everything you need to know to set up your first site cheaply and, most importantly, easily.

 If you know what your website is going to be about, then get excited…